ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/meltdownspectrepatch.md

 ![Server 2012 R2 Windows Updates](Images/meltdownpatch/2012r2-controlAlt.png)

-You can now select the "Check for Updates" button on the left, which will perform an automatic check for any newly released Windows Updates:
+You can now select the "Check for Updates" button on the left, which will perform an check for any newly released Windows Updates:

 ![Server 2012 R2 Check Updates](Images/meltdownpatch/2012r2-control4.png)